Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Acknowledgements

 \section{Acknowledgements}

-This research has been conducted with the support of the Australian Prudential Regulation Authority (APRA), which has provided access to professionals with subject matter expertise in prudential regulation, and data reported by the financial institutions it supervises.
-The authors are especially grateful to Charles Littrell, Executive General Manager at APRA, for his support of this research, and his constructive comments on drafts of this paper.
-Anthony Coleman and Guy Eastwood of the Credit Risk Analytics team offered valuable input during the design and review processes.
-The Statistics team, led by Steve Davies, provided data support for the empirical analysis, and reviewed the final paper for compliance with confidentiality agreements.
-Finally, we acknowledge the Research team, headed by Bruce Arnold, for its contribution in distilling research topics that are pertinent to prudential regulators.
-Financial support is gratefully received in the form of an Australian Postgraduate Award, and a scholarship sponsored by Capital Markets Cooperative Research Centre and APRA.
+This research has been conducted with the support of the Australian Prudential Regulation Authority (APRA).
+It has provided access to professionals with expertise in financial regulation, risk modelling and data management, along with access to internal bank data collected by APRA from the institutions that it supervises.
+We acknowledge with pleasure the support and encouragement from Charles Littrell, Executive General Manager at APRA, as well as his constructive comments on early drafts of this paper.
+Anthony Coleman and Guy Eastwood of the Credit Risk Analytics team offered valuable input in the design of the empirical analysis and review of the findings.
+The Statistics team, led by Steve Davies, provided data support for the empirical analysis, and reviewed the paper for compliance with confidentiality agreements.
+Finally, we thank the Research team, headed by Bruce Arnold, for its contribution in distilling research topics that are pertinent to prudential regulators.
+Financial support for this research is gratefully received in the form of an Australian Postgraduate Award, and a scholarship sponsored by the Capital Markets Cooperative Research Centre and APRA.